python/cpython/Doc/library/os.rst

    - :data:`RWF_HIPRI`
    - :data:`RWF_NOWAIT`

-   Using non-zero flags requires Linux 4.6 or newer.
+   Return the total number of bytes actually read which can be less than the total capacity of all the objects.

    The operating system may set a limit (:func:`sysconf` value ``'SC_IOV_MAX'``) on the number of buffers that can be used.

+   Combine the functionality of :func:`os.readv` and :func:`os.pread`.

-   Availability: Linux 2.6.30 abd newer, FreeBSD 6.0 and newer, OpenBSD 2.7 and newer.
+   Availability: Linux 2.6.30 and newer, FreeBSD 6.0 and newer, OpenBSD 2.7 and newer.
+Using flags requires Linux 4.6 or newer.

    .. versionadded:: 3.7